 Introduction [2/10]

-To run the program, simply click the “Run” button.
+To run the program, just click the “Run” button.

-The source code for this program consists of two statements, each on its own line.
+The source code of the program has two statements, each on a separate line.

-The println (P-R-I-N-T-L-N) statement is used to display text on the screen (println is short for print line).
+The println (P-R-I-N-T-L-N) statement displays text on the screen. println is short for “print line”.

 Exercise:

-The complete text of the program is known as the source code.
-Source code usually contains multiple statements that work together to produce the desired output.
+The program's source code has many statements that work together to produce the animation.

 Exercise: